Balfa/PowerboatsCampaignRules/README.md

     * May spend two Nitro in one turn to go airborne for one hex during your movement.
 Ignore land, boats, etc..
 This does not add to your movement this turn. **You cannot jump over buoys**.
 * Anchor (2 cr.)
     * May be spent when turning to turn an additional 60 degrees, so your boat faces two hex edges away from where it began.
+        * After moving, for each die you have after the first, you lose one die **and** take one damage.

 ## Permanents
 * Ram (a.k.a.
 "The Bonta") (2 cr.)